tpadjen/ng2-prism/README.md

 ### systemjs only (installed with npm)

-Systemjs needs to know the path to `ng2-prism`, along with the typical angular dependencies.
+Systemjs needs to know the path to `ng2-prism`, along with the typical angular dependencies (including http).
 Use `map`, and make sure `defaultJSExtensions` is set to `true`.
 Here is an example config, for use with the angular2 quickstart:

 ```html
 <script>